suxiya/tao2tex/README.md

 #### Video Demo: TODO

 ## Description
-Goes through the HTML of a wordpress math blogpost using a combination of regexes and BeautifulSoup, and spits out a $`\LaTeX`$ version.
+Goes through the HTML of a wordpress math blogpost using a combination of regexes and BeautifulSoup, and spits out a $\LaTeX$ version.
 In some ways, a partial inverse for [LaTeX2WP](https://lucatrevisan.wordpress.com/latex-to-wordpress/using-latex2wp/).
 At the moment, this will work perfectly only for Tao's newer blogposts, but usable output is generated for the older blogposts as well.

 ## Requirements and Installation
 You need reasonably up-to-date installations of Python 3 and LaTeX (to compile the output of `tao2tex.py`).
 In addition, we also require the following to be installed (e.g. via pip)